-At least three weeks before your journey's departure we will have a get-together where we will brief you once more, try to answer your questions, and give you your final documents.
+At least three weeks prior to departure we will have a get-together where we will brief you once more, try to answer your questions, and give you your final documents.
 You will receive a sufficient supply of hotel lists and flight schedules to leave with relatives and friends, a final itinerary, etc. We will send you an invitation to this meeting.
-For those of you joining us from the neighbor islands, if you cannot attend, we will mail you your documents.
+For those of you unable to attend, we will express your documents to you after the meeting.